Experienced medical news writers know that information presented by the pharmaceutical industry should be questioned.

-- Always go back to the original source when you’re reporting on research
+- Go back to the original source when you’re reporting on research

 - Speak to independent experts

-- Don’t take information presented in a press release at face value
+- Don’t take the information presented in a press release at face value

 - Remember that press releases are written by PR executives, not journalists